nuejs/nue/packages/nuejs.org/docs/project-structure.md

 This allows you to strip unneeded assets from the request and reduce the payload.

 #### Example
-Here's a more complex example that can give you an idea how dependencies are calculated:
+Here's a more complex example that gives you an idea how dependencies are calculated:

 [image.gridpaper]
   small: /img/libraries.png